Back to blog

 1. UAE (Dubai) — 0% Personal Income Tax

-Let's start with the obvious winner on paper.
 The UAE charges zero personal income tax.
-None.
-Your salary, freelance income, capital gains, dividends — all untaxed at the personal level.
+Salary, freelance income, capital gains, and dividends are all untaxed at the personal level.

 The Details